Jhall1128/Brandis-Bagel-House/README.md

 This panel updates in real-time, and will change the moment that a change is made to the order.

-### OrderCalculatorGUI
+### OrderCalculatorGUI.java
 This File is used to start and execute the program. it contains the necessary code to combine each of the panels into a single window.
-NOTE: a splash screen needs to be added to this file, so that BrandiLogo.jpg can be viewed whiel the program is loading
+NOTE: a splash screen needs to be added to this file, so that BrandiLogo.jpg can be viewed while the program is loading

+**Authors:** John Hall, Professor Margaret Burke, Pearson Education Inc.